MagnusBook/social-insecurity/README.md

 ## About the project
 This project defines a social media web application lacking many key security features.
 The goal is to identify as many of these as possible, and then proceed to patch them.
 It can also be used for practice from the perspective of an attacker.

-There are also some comments around the code from the “previous developers” that didn’t have time to focus on security while developing the application.
-These may point in a possible direction to improve security, but of course you are free to choose your own path and implementation.
+There are also some comments in the code from the “previous developers” who didn’t have the time to focus on security while developing the application.
+These may point you in a possible direction on how to improve security, but of course you are free to choose your own path and implementation.

 ## Getting started